 The Fund received a major bequest from the estate of David Rockefeller over the course of 2017 and 2018, constituting the Fund's board-designated endowment.
-Included in this endowment as of December 31, 2019 and 2018, are net assets without donor restrictions including net assets of the Clay Rockefeller donor-advised fund, which was established in 2018 through a pledge in the amount of approximately \$2.8 million.
+Included in this endowment as of December 31, 2020 and 2019, are net assets without donor restrictions including net assets of the Clay Rockefeller donor-advised fund, which was established in 2018 through a pledge in the amount of approximately \$2.8 million.
 The Fund's net assets with donor restrictions reflect the Richard Rockefeller Climate Change Initiatives program, a program established by the Board's approval in 2018.
-These net assets, in addition to the income and appreciation earned on a contribution to the endowment designated for the GFF-DRF Climate Initiative, constitute the Fund's endowment with donor restrictions, which amounted to \$4,883,381 and \$4,961,199 in 2019 and 2018.
+These net assets, in addition to the income and appreciation earned on a contribution to the endowment designated for the GFF-DRF Climate Initiative, constitute the Fund's endowment with donor restrictions, which amounted to \$4,142,278 and \$4,883,381 at December 31, 2020 and 2019.

 The Fund sets its annual spending policy by considering the Fund's long-term financial objectives, determining a minimum rate of annual spending (typically 5%) that would align with those long-term objectives, and considering programmatic needs that may impact current thinking on spending.
 Based on this analysis, the Fund develops a proposal for a financially responsible budget amount that will meet both the Fund's minimum payout requirement and programmatic priorities.
-Spending for 2020 and beyond will consider the inflow of the significant bequest from David Rockefeller and align with long-term financial objectives.
+Spending for 2021 to 2024 will consider a new gift agreement as well as long-term financial objectives.
 Each year, the Board of Directors establishes an annual budget and the Fund monitors the impact of actual market trends during the year to make adjustments to spending in future years.